machalvan/VAR/README.md

 ### VAR is an awesome Turing complete programming language!

-Usage:      [Python 3 path] var.py [FILE]
+Usage:      python var.py [FILE]

-Example:    c:\Python34\python.exe var.py test.var
+Example:    python var.py test.var

-Or if you have added the Python directory to your PATH variable, simply: python3 var.py test.var
+Python have to be in your PATH environment variable.

 Code examples can be find at the bottom of this page